 Diseases can cause willow trees to drop leaves early.
 Fungal diseases cause galls to form, which are growths that encircle branches, eventually cutting off the supply of nutrients to the leaves.
 Willow scab causes cankers to form, which are areas of cracked, dead wood.
 The cankers have the same effect as galls.
 Galls usually form near the base of the tree, while cankers infect twigs and stems.

 Insects also plague willow trees, and severe infestations can cause premature leaf drop.
-Aphids, scale and other sap-sucking insects severely damage leaves when they suck the juices from them.
+Aphids, scale, and other sap-sucking insects severely damage leaves when they suck the juices from them.
 Caterpillars and larvae eat young leaves, sometimes causing them to drop from the tree.
 Giant bark and willow aphids are the most common insect pests of willows, followed by Greedy scale, the Carpenterworm, several species of caterpillars (including leafrollers), and several species of boring insects, which not only weaken the wood but carry fungal diseases into the wood on their bodies.

-Prevention & Treatment
+Leaf Drop Prevention and Treatment

-It's difficult to protect willow trees from diseases and insect pests that cause early leaf drop, especially if they are very large.
+It's difficult to protect willow trees from diseases and insect pests that cause early leaf drop, especially if they're very large.
 Small trees can be sprayed with a fungicide each spring.
 Clearing the area around your tree helps air circulate and exposes the tree to sunlight, which keeps the foliage dry.
 This can prevent fungal spores from developing on the leaves.